Spurs Odyssey Banner

 Booked - McKenna(gamesmanship)26, Price(trip)67, Watson(late)89

-Spurs presistence paid off when Price found the net in the 37th minute, collecting the ball from Ahmed on the right he slipped past two defenders before lifting the ball over the keeper high into the far corner.
+Spurs' persistence paid off when Price found the net in the 37th minute.
+After collecting the ball from Ahmed on the right, he slipped past two defenders before lifting the ball over the keeper high into the far corner.
 This was a good goal from a good player.

-Spurs kept up the pressure but the final ball was missing with Charlton beginning to make ground themselves winning a few freekicks around the box.
+Spurs kept up the pressure but the final ball was missing with Charlton beginning to make ground themselves winning a few free kicks around the box.
 This was the only time Eyre was troubled, as with a number of tall lads in their side, balls were played in which he collected under pressure.
-The ref controlled the game well playing advantage where possible but was a stickler for small things which often go punished, tossing the ball forward at a free-kick, quickly taken kicks from the wrong place or moving and throw-in's from the wrong place.
+The referee controlled the game well playing advantage where possible but was a stickler for small things which often go punished, such as tossing the ball forward at a free-kic;, quickly taken kicks from the wrong place; or taking throw-in's from the wrong place.
 He booked McKenna for not moving away quickly at a free-kick.

 Having made one change at half-time Charlton came out in a more attacking mood and put the home side under pressure straight away shifting the balance of the game from one-sided to even.
 Both keepers had more work to do without being too troubled as the game became more cut and thrust with opening created at both ends.
 Then it happened, from nothing, they scored!
-Ahmed lost the ball on the right, it was played square to Wilson who hit an unstoppable volley from over 20 yards, that beat the diving Eyre just inside his lefthand post.
+Ahmed lost the ball on the right.
+It was played square to Wilson who hit an unstoppable volley from over 20 yards, beating the diving Eyre just inside his left-hand post.

-The bottom of the table clash ended all square with Spurs the loser as overall I thought that they had the better of the game, not by much.
+This bottom of the table clash ended all square with Spurs the loser as overall I thought that they had the better of the game, although not by much.
 Both goals were a bit special and the visitors deserved to take something from a sporting contest.

 Next week the Academy teams play Arsenal with the U-19's at Spurs Lodge and the U-17's at Colney each kicking off at 11am.
 I will be at the Lodge.
-On monday the reserves will be playing at the Lane which should produce a good crowd, especially as season ticket holders do no have to pay.
+On Monday the reserves will be playing at the Lane which should produce a good crowd, especially as season ticket holders do not have to pay.

 Ray